 - In college football, you tend to see much larger point spreads given the greater potential range in quality among the competition.
 While NFL lines rarely extend beyond multiple scores, it is not uncommon to see massive favorites in college (Alabama -45 vs. Southern Miss, for example).

 - College football generally has fewer prop bets for individual players than the NFL.
 While you may see props in bigger games, they are less frequent, and some states may even prohibit the practice altogether.
-We’ll have to see what Massachusetts decides if it legalizes sports betting.

 - In the NFL, the maximum number of games per week is 16.
 The average regular-season college football slate will include dozens of games to choose from.